 New health regulations for entry into Switzerland by air

-- The Federal Office of Public Health (FOPH) has drawn up recommendations for traveling and a list of regions presenting a risk, which it updates regularly.
-Since 29.10.2020, the Kingdom of Morocco is no longer on this list.
-Travelers entering Switzerland from Morocco should no longer go into quarantine.
-This list is subject to change by the Federal Council and should be consulted before each trip.
+The Federal Office of Public Health (FOPH) has drawn up a list of regions and countries at risk, which it updates regularly.
+People coming from Morocco do not currently have to go through quarantine.
+This list can be modified by the Federal Council and must be consulted before each trip.

 Information on the situation in Morocco

-- We also recommend that you consult the sites of the FDFA and the FOPH, which contain a great deal of information and answers to your questions.
+We also recommend that you consult the sites of the FDFA and the FOPH, which contain a great deal of information and answers to your questions.
 If you have any unresolved questions, please send us an email at firstname.lastname@example.org, particularly with regard to consular matters.
-Since March 2020, we have been doing our best to respond to your messages and guide you accordingly.
 In case of emergency, the FDFA Helpline remains a resource to consider.

 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.